kubernetes-sigs/descheduler/README.md

 ## Policy and Strategies

 Descheduler's policy is configurable and includes strategies that can be enabled or disabled.
-Seven strategies `RemoveDuplicates`, `LowNodeUtilization`, `RemovePodsViolatingInterPodAntiAffinity`, `RemovePodsViolatingNodeAffinity`, `RemovePodsViolatingNodeTaints`, `RemovePodsHavingTooManyRestarts`, and `PodLifeTime` are currently implemented.
+Eight strategies `RemoveDuplicates`, `LowNodeUtilization`, `RemovePodsViolatingInterPodAntiAffinity`, `RemovePodsViolatingNodeAffinity`, `RemovePodsViolatingNodeTaints`, `RemovePodsViolatingTopologySpreadConstraint`, `RemovePodsHavingTooManyRestarts`, and `PodLifeTime` are currently implemented.
 As part of the policy, the parameters associated with the strategies can be configured too.
 By default, all strategies are enabled.

 The policy also includes common configuration for all the strategies:
 - `nodeSelector` - limiting the nodes which are processed